ISRAEL- DIASPORA RELATIONS

 Senior Advisor

-"Prior to the establishment of the State of Israel, a majority of world Jewy was not actively engaged with or supporters of the Jewish state.
-This raises the sobering question whether, in the distancing between diaspora Jews and Israel in recent years, there is an element of reversion to a pre-state norm.
+"Prior to the establishment of the State of Israel, a majority of world Jews were not actively engaged with or supporters of the Jewish state.
+This raises the sobering question of whether, in the distancing between diaspora Jews and Israel in recent years, there is an element of reversion to a pre-state norm.
 At the very least, it is reminder that these connections cannot be taken for granted."

 Source: MIND policy paper (January 2025)